Hidden ferromagnetism of centrosymmetric antiferromagnets: Antipolar Distortions and Weak Ferromagnetism

-Next, we consider possible patters of electric fields caused by internal atomic displacements.
-For simplicity, we assume that all fields are parallel to $z$, but can have different directions in different bonds.
-For instance, such fields can be due to the buckling of the TM-L-TM bonds, where the intermediate ligand (L) sites are displaced parallel to $z$ relative to the transition-metal (TM) sites.
-Then, there are three main patterns, which are explained in Fig.~\ref{fig:E}: \begin{itemize} \item[(a)] Ferroelectric pattern, where all $\vec{E}_{\boldsymbol{R},\boldsymbol{R}'}$ are in the positive direction of $z$.
+\begin{itemize} \item[(a)] Polar pattern, where all $\vec{E}_{\boldsymbol{R},\boldsymbol{R}'}$ are in the positive direction of $z$.
 Since $\vec{E}$ is the normal vector, the inversional invariance would requite $\vec{E}_{\boldsymbol{R},\boldsymbol{R}'} = -\vec{E}_{\boldsymbol{R},\boldsymbol{R}''}$ for each $\boldsymbol{R}'$ and $\boldsymbol{R}''$ located on the opposite sides of the inversion center $\boldsymbol{R}$.
-Therefore, the ferroelectric patter breaks ${\cal I}$.
-Nevertheless, the ferroelectric fields are periodic, $\vec{E}_{\boldsymbol{R}+\boldsymbol{R}'',\boldsymbol{R}'+\boldsymbol{R}''}=\vec{E}_{\boldsymbol{R},\boldsymbol{R}'}$, so as the DM interactions induced by them, which have a characteristic whirling pattern.
-The DM interactions in this case are responsible for the formation of incommensurate spin-spiral textures or skyrmion lattices~\cite{bog1,bog2}.
-Such situation is realized in magnetic ferroelectrics such as PbVO$_3$~\cite{PRB2012}, BiFeO$_3$~\cite{BiFeO3}, GaV$_4$S$_8$~\cite{GaV4S8,PRB2019}, etc. \item[(b)] Antiferroelectric pattern, which preserves the translational invariance (all fields are transformed to themselves by the primitive translations ${\bf t}_{1}$ and ${\bf t}_{2}$), but breaks ${\cal I}$.
+Therefore, the polar pattern breaks ${\cal I}$.
+Nevertheless, the displacements are periodic and $\vec{E}_{\boldsymbol{R}+\boldsymbol{R}'',\boldsymbol{R}'+\boldsymbol{R}''}=\vec{E}_{\boldsymbol{R},\boldsymbol{R}'}$, so as the DM interactions induced by them, which have a characteristic whirling pattern.
+The DM interactions in this case are responsible for the formation of incommensurate spin-spiral textures or skyrmion lattices~\cite{Dzyaloshinskii1964,bog1,bog2}.
+Such situation is realized in magnetic ferroelectrics such as PbVO$_3$~\cite{PRB2012}, BiFeO$_3$~\cite{BiFeO3}, GaV$_4$S$_8$~\cite{GaV4S8,PRB2019}, etc. \item[(b)] Antipolar pattern, which preserves the translational invariance (all fields are transformed to themselves by the primitive translations ${\bf t}_{1}$ and ${\bf t}_{2}$), but breaks ${\cal I}$.
 The main symmetry operation in this case is fourfold rotoinversion.
 Such a situation is realized (though with the additional complications) in Ba$_2$CoGe$_2$O$_7$~\cite{Ba2CoG2O7.1,Ba2CoG2O7.2,Ba2CoG2O7.3,PRB2015} and Ba$_2$CuGe$_2$O$_7$~\cite{Ba2CuG2O7.1,Ba2CuG2O7.2,PRB2020}.
-An interesting aspect of this symmetry is the possibility of realization of antiskyrmion textures~\cite{bog3}. \item[(c)] The antiferroelectric zigzag pattern, satisfying the property $\vec{E}_{\boldsymbol{R}+\boldsymbol{R}'',\boldsymbol{R}'+\boldsymbol{R}''}=(-1)^{m''+n''} \vec{E}_{\boldsymbol{R},\boldsymbol{R}'}$ and doubling the unit cell as explained in Fig.~\ref{fig:E}(c).
-Nevertheless, these electric fields respect the inversion symmetry, so as the vectors of DM interactions.
-As far as the DM interactions is concerned, the magnetic texture is commensurate and characterized by a canting of spins.
-The typical example is the weak ferromagnetism~\cite{Dzyaloshinskii_weakF}, realized in La$_2$CuO$_4$ and other materials with orthorhombically distorted perovskite structure~\cite{La2CuO4WF,Yamaguchi}. \end{itemize}
+An interesting aspect of this symmetry is the possibility of realization of antiskyrmion textures~\cite{bog3}. \item[(c)] Antipolar zigzag pattern, satisfying the property $\vec{E}_{\boldsymbol{R}+\boldsymbol{R}'',\boldsymbol{R}'+\boldsymbol{R}''}=(-1)^{m''+n''} \vec{E}_{\boldsymbol{R},\boldsymbol{R}'}$ and doubling the unit cell as explained in Fig.~\ref{fig:E}(c).
+Nevertheless, these displacements respect the inversion symmetry, so as the vectors of DM interactions.
+As far as the DM interactions are concerned, the magnetic texture is commensurate and characterized by a canting of spins.
+The typical example is the weak ferromagnetism~\cite{Dzyaloshinskii_weakF}, realized in La$_2$CuO$_4$ and other materials with orthorhombically distorted perovskite lattice~\cite{La2CuO4WF,Yamaguchi}. \end{itemize}